jkb23/pb162-hw03-csv-sorter/README.md

 General Information
 -------------------
 **Note:** Unlike in previous assignments, this time you may modify ``pom.xml`` by adding dependencies.
+**Note:** Read the Compiling section of this README carefully as there is an additional test profile.

 The goal of this homework is to implement a simple application capable of sorting labeled data from CSV file into a set of new csv files in output directory.